Ajinkya2101/Android-AI-ChatBot/README.md

+[Install 'app-debug.apk' to run the app on any android decvice.]

 Introduction:
 In the crowded landscape of mobile apps, Android AI Chat bot offers a robust solution by harnessing AI and natural language processing to simplify user engagement.
 These chat bots